Dates and times need to be readable. Write, abbreviate and punctuate dates and times consistently so people can understand your content.

 Instead of using these words, say what they mean.

-every 2 years.
+We meet every 2 years.

 The digital edition makes changes to punctuation used with expressions of dates and time.